KasraK2K/go-simple-monitoring/monitoring-systemd-setup.md

 - Write monitoring logs to `/var/log/monitoring` (configurable in `configs.json`)
 - Run as a single service instance with automatic logging
 - Auto-restart on crash
-- Monitor system resources and configured servers
+- Monitor system resources and configured heartbeat targets

 > Assumptions
 > - You already have a compiled binary named `monitoring` (no extension).